steinbrennerlab/steinbrennerlab.github.io/research.md

 <BR CLEAR="left">
 <br>

-## 3. Pest recognition and differentiation by plant immune receptors
+## 3. Peptide recognition and differentiation by plant immune receptors

 <img src="/images/research01-2.png" class="align-left" alt="" width="400">
 Plant cell surface receptors signal through a network of co-receptor and adaptor kinases.
 Canonical receptors recruit the co-receptor BAK1 and kinase cascades lead directly to early immune signaling outputs, such as MAPK phosphorylation, ethylene biosynthesis, and burst of reactive oxygen species.

-Since distinct hormones mediate defense against pathogens vs herbivores, we are interested in downstream signaling differences between INR and other cell surface receptors, especially the large family of non-kinase Receptor-like Proteins.
+Only a few dozen PRRs have defined ligands, but general principles are emerging regarding ligand specificity encoded by the sequence and structure of LRR ectodomains.
+We are developing in silico and experimental screening systems to pair receptors and ligands for the vast number of "orphan" receptor sequences annotated across plant genomes.

 <BR CLEAR="left">
 <b>Our papers on this topic:</b>